Infomaniak/desktop-kDrive/infomaniak-build-tools/windows/Readme.md

 copy and rename `F:\Projects\desktop-kDrive\sync-exclude-win.lst` to `output_path\bin\sync-exclude.lst`.

 ### DLL Copy
-Durring the next step, you may encounter missing DLL errors.
-Copy the required DLLs to the /bin folder of your output directory.
+During the next step, you may encounter missing DLL errors.
+If so, copy the required DLLs into the `bin` folder of your output directory.
 The DLLs are located in:
 - `C:\Program Files (x86)\Poco\bin`
 - `C:\Program Files (x86)\Gpg4win\bin`
 - `C:\Program Files (x86)\log4cplus\bin`